tv2norge-collab/sisyfos-audio-controller/README.md

 The default behaviour of Sisyfos is to have a target level.
 This is the level that the fader will fade to when the PGM button is pressed.
 But when either in manual or in auto mode, it's possible to let the fader behave in sync with the audio mixer.
 Settings the "PGM On follows Audio Mixer" in the settings, let's the sisyfos fader always follow level of the audio mixer, and when the level is zero, the PGM button turns off.
 If level is above zero, the PGM button will behave as a fadeout button.

+### Build pipeline:
+The Current CI in Sisyfos has a multiple purpose:
+-  Build the docker image
+-  Build a Windows self-contained executable
+-  Optional build to AWS
+We aim to have a buildplatform that can handle the needs for different broadcasters and different platforms.